 On April 1, 2016, the U.S. Citizenship and Immigration Services (USCIS) began accepting H-1B Cap Petitions for the annual 65,000 government-mandated cap for the 2017 fiscal year (FY), and the 20,000 exemption for H-1B under the U.S. advanced degree.
-On April 7, 2016, USCIS announced it had received more than sufficient H-1B Cap Petitions to meet the cap.
+On April 7, 2016, USCIS had received more than sufficient H-1B Cap Petitions to meet the cap.
+Due to the overwhelming numbers of H-1B Cap Petitions received, USCIS is not yet certain when it will conduct its computer-generated random selection process (lottery).

-USCIS received over 236,000 H-1B Cap Petitions described above.
-On April 9, 2016, USCIS started its computer-generated random selection process (lottery system) and the selection is now complete.
+Those under U.S. advanced degree not selected within the 20,000 visa numbers will be processed under random selection for the 65,000 limit.

-Those under U.S. advanced degree not selected within the 20,000 visa numbers will be processed under random selection or lottery for the 65,000 limit.
-All H-1B Cap Petitions above not selected in the lottery system will be returned with their filing fees.
-The filing fees for any H-1B Cap Petitions above with duplicate filings will not be returned.
+For prior H-1B cap-seasons, USCIS began premium processing for selected H-1B Cap cases a few weeks after April 1.